 Who it can be good for.
 Anyone with some extra free time may be able to find a part-time job, temp work, freelance assignment or other gig.

 How to do it.
 Depending on what you’re willing and able to do, you could sign up at a temporary work agency, look on job sites and/or talk to people you know about any job opportunities.
 Just remember to spend the money you make on paying off the principal of the auto loan.
-You can check out 15 legitimate places that will pay you to work from home and 5 ways to make extra money that don’t take much time.
+You can check out this guide to monetizing a hobby.

 Remove extra expenses